Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 The term CMS refers to a software application used to create and manage digital content.
 One of the most common CMS platforms is WordPress, which requires updates on a near-regular basis.
 WordPress often releases updates to its core files containing fixes for the latest security issues and vulnerabilities.

 Webform security best practices also include installing a WordPress security plugin on your website.
-Free WordPress plugins offer a number of features including security activity auditing, remote malware scanning, blacklist monitoring, effective security hardening, post-hack security actions and security notifications.
+Free WordPress plugins offer a number of features including security activity auditing, remote malware scanning, blocklist monitoring, effective security hardening, post-hack security actions and security notifications.

 Taking these proactive steps will help you protect your customers’ PII and hold hackers at bay.